MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 ### Who can view a meeting theme

 While only licensed users who are assigned a meeting customization policy can create branding-enabled meeting, anyone can view the branding that's applied to a meeting.
-This includes:
+These users include:

 - In-tenant, Teams Premium licensed users
 - In-tenant, non-licensed users